-Figure 1: Illustration of the beer game from [ORO17] modified with DALL.E 2.
-Two warehouses are shown between the factory (top) and distributor/end consumer (bottom).
-At each stage of the game an individual warehouse/agent decides how much beer to order from the agent above them in the supply chain and sends the beer ordered by the agent below.
+Figure 1: Illustration of the beer game from (Oroojlooyjadid et al., 2017) modified with DALL.E 2 (Ramesh et al., 2022).
+Two Simulations v.s. real device implementations warehouses are shown between the factory (top) and distributor/end consumer (bottom).
+At each stage of the game each individual warehouse/agent decides how much beer to order from the agent above them in the supply chain and sends the beer ordered by the agent below.